Some posts contain compensated links. Please read this disclaimer for more info.

-Like many other tourist destinations in Montenegro, including Lake Skadar, Durmitor National Park and the Bay of Kotor, Budva offers a wide range of outdoor activities.
-It may be first and foremost a hip and trendy seaside town, but adventure is always around the corner.
+Like many other tourist destinations in Montenegro, including Lake Skadar, Durmitor National Park, and the Bay of Kotor, Budva offers a wide range of outdoor activities.
+It may be first and foremost a hip and trendy seaside town, but the adventure is always around the corner.

-From hiking and cycling to diving, rafting and even paragliding and bungee jumping, there are many different outdoor pursuits to quench your thirst for adventure.
+There are many different outdoor pursuits to quench your thirst for adventure, from hiking and cycling to diving, rafting, and even paragliding and bungee jumping.
 The town is home to many tour operators and dive centers that offer excursions of all kinds.

 If you’re looking for an alternative to the beach, head out on the water or immerse yourself in the region’s gorgeous nature.
 Particularly the nearby Brajiči Hills, which are basically behind Budva, are a popular paragliding starting point.

 The island of Sveti Nikola lies only a kilometer from the Budva waterfront.
-This rocky island is home to a sheer cliff that rises 121 above the waters of the Adriatic, while other parts are home to wonderful sandy beaches, including three large beaches and numerous smaller ones.
+This rocky island is home to a sheer cliff that rises 121 above the Adriatic waters.
+At the same time, other parts are home to wonderful sandy beaches, including three large beaches and numerous smaller ones.

-The only permanent inhabitants of this wonderful island are deer, but there are a few man-made facilities as well.
-There is, for example, a restaurant, a small harbor, a concrete waterfront and restrooms.
-Nicknamed “Hawaii Island”, it makes for a great day trip from Budva, especially if you’re after a quieter day on the beach.
+The only permanent inhabitants of this wonderful island are deer, but there are a few human-made facilities.
+There is, for example, a restaurant, a small harbor, a concrete waterfront, and restrooms.
+Nicknamed “Hawaii Island,” it makes for a great day trip from Budva, especially if you’re after a quieter day on the beach.